denoland/deployctl/action/README.md

 the action will deploy it to the production, and otherwise, to the preview.

-This default behavior can be overriden by passing `force-production-deploy: true` in the yaml:
+This default behavior can be overriden by passing `force-production-deployment: true` in the yaml:

 ```yml
 - name: Deploy to Deno Deploy